barahona-research-group/ICE-NODE/MLHC_experiments/README.md

 - Notebook 4 (`fine_analysis.ipynb`): Performance Analysis and Trajectory Reconstruction.

 Note: We provide pretrained models in this repository since some training experiments (such as RETAIN on MIMIC-IV) takes more than two weeks.
-Skip to the following section where you can use pretrained models.
+You may use our pretrained models in the performance analysis as instructed in `fine_analysis.ipynb`.
 <!-- #endregion -->

 ```python